Jake Shears and Self Esteem join cast of 'Cabaret'

 Soloist and Scissor Sisters vocalist Shears will join the ‘Prioritise Pleasure’ singer-songwriter (real name Rebecca Lucy Taylor) onstage at the Playhouse Theatre’s Kit Kat Club from September 25 to January 20.

 The pair are stepping into the lead roles of Emcee and Sally Bowles, respectively.
-They’ll take over from current cast members Maude Apatow (Euphoria) and Mason Alexander Park (Quantum Leap).
+They’ll take over from current cast members Mason Alexander Park (Quantum Leap) and Maude Apatow (Euphoria).

+In a statement, Shears said: “It is my privilege and honour to play the Emcee in this incredible show.
+I am especially excited to be sharing the stage with the force that is Self Esteem.

+“This role has been a lifetime dream of mine and I couldn’t imagine a better production of it to be a part of.”

-In a statement, Taylor said: “I’ve never made a secret of my love of theatre and I couldn’t be more excited about getting to make my stage debut as one of the greatest leads of all time.
+Taylor added: “I’ve never made a secret of my love of theatre and I couldn’t be more excited about getting to make my stage debut as one of the greatest leads of all time.

 “I’ve joked for years that there is no need for a Self Esteem musical because Sally’s story covers most of the points.
 I am artistically and emotionally raring to take on this challenge.”